helenebm98/EAM-AX7-TEST1703/06_Objects.md

-++Example 1++: A document may relate to a job type (set up in the first record in the **Object documents** screenshot below).
+**Example 1:** A document may relate to a job type (set up in the first record in the **Object documents** screenshot below).
 The related document could be a procedure description for the selected job type.

-++Example 2++: A document may relate to an object type - product - model combination (set up in the second record in the **Object documents** screenshot below).
+**Example 2:** A document may relate to an object type - product - model combination (set up in the second record in the **Object documents** screenshot below).
 The related document could be the standard manual for the selected product model.